dodaucy/dodaucy/README.md

-### 👋 Hey
+### Hey 👋

-I program programs in my free time and am currently a student.
-I want to contribute to the open source world with my programs and services.
+I am a student in Germany and write software in my free time.
+I would like to contribute to the open source world.

----

-### Areas I like

-- Back-End Development 💻

-- Automations ⚙️

-- Bots 🤖

-- Cyber Security 🔒

-### Areas I don't like

-- Front-End Development 🎨

-- Game Development 🎮

-- Mobile Development 📱

-### Programming Languages

 <!-- https://github.com/anuraghazra/github-readme-stats#top-languages-card <3 -->